SoosheBot/Fast-Fib-Hash/README.md

 # Fast Fibonacci
-What's the difference between rendering a Fibonacci sequence recursively vs with a hash?
-Go look.
+Is there a difference between rendering a Fibonacci sequence recursively vs with a hash in Python?
+Go see for yourself.